what it does

 | pinch | zoom in or out |

-Tap ⚙ Settings in the menu to adjust toolbar size, contrast, workspace background, and the "keep lines" batch processing option.
+Tap ⚙ Settings next to the menu button to adjust toolbar size, contrast, workspace background, and the "keep lines" batch processing option.

 PerspectiveFix runs entirely on your device.
 No images, lines, or settings are ever sent to a server.
 The app works with no internet connection after the initial page load.